GrokkingGrok/robotorq-reserve-system/crates/commons/src/util/persistence/README.md

 Readiness & schema validation
  - SQLite: checks presence of core tables and migrations tracking table.
+  - SQLite version check: when `schema_version` is present, the driver will error on startup if the version mismatches.
+This flips readiness to not ready.
  - Postgres: uses `information_schema.tables` scoped to the current schema to ensure core tables and the migrations table exist.
  - The Postgres driver caches validation at startup and exposes `health()` for readiness wiring.